 In addition to freezing, the tissue may be dehydrated, permitting storage at room temperature.
 Before transplantation, the graft is thawed and rehydrated.
-Lyophilized grafts have been shown to be prone to reduced tensile strength, graft shrinkage, poor rehydration, post-transplantation joint effusion and synovitis.
-Thus these grafts are no longer used in the clinical setting.
+Lyophilized grafts have been shown to be prone to reduced tensile strength, graft shrinkage, poor rehydration, post-transplantation joint effusion, and synovitis and are no longer used in the clinical setting.

-Cryopreservation freezes the graft in glycerol, preserving the cell membrane integrity and donor fibrochondrocyte viability.
+Cryopreservation freezes the graft in glycerol, which aids in preserving the cell membrane integrity and donor fibrochondrocyte viability.
 Of all the above options, cryopreserved grafts are most commonly used; Cryolife (Marietta, Ga.) is a commercial supplier of such grafts.

 Several secondary sterilization techniques may be used, with gamma irradiation the most common.
 The dose of radiation considered effective has been shown to change the mechanical structure of the allograft; therefore, non-irradiated grafts from screened donors are most frequently used.

-Meniscal allograft transplantation may be considered medically necessary when performed in combination, either concurrently or sequentially, with autologous chondrocyte implantation or osteochondral allografting or osteochondral autografting for focal articular cartilage lesions using any of the following procedures:
+Meniscal allograft transplantation may be considered medically necessary when performed in combination, either concurrently or sequentially, with treatment of focal articular cartilage lesions using any of the following procedures: